MASQ-Project/Node/README.md

 ## Purpose
 **MASQ Node** forms the foundation of the MASQ Network.

-The MASQ Network is an open-source decentralized mesh-network (dMN) that allows any user to allocate spare computing resources to make the Internet a free and fair place for the entire world.
+The MASQ Network is an open-source decentralized mesh-network for privacy (dMeshVPN) that allows any user to allocate spare computing resources to make the Internet a free and fair place for the entire world.
 It is a worldwide collection of Nodes that securely delivers content without the need of a VPN or Tor.